-In general participants must remain an employee of B&G Foods until the end of the applicable performance period in order to be entitled to any payment pursuant to LTIAs, except that in the case of separation from service due to termination without cause, retirement at age 62 or older, or death or disability, then after the performance period, the participant (or in the event of death, his or her estate) will be entitled to a pro rata portion of the number of performance shares, if any, the participant would have received had the participant remained employed until the end of the performance period.
+In general, participants must remain an employee of B&G Foods until the end of the applicable performance period in order to be entitled to any payment pursuant to LTIAs, except that in the case of separation from service due to termination without cause, retirement at age 62 or older, or death or disability, then after the performance period, the participant (or in the event of death, his or her estate) will be entitled to a pro rata portion of the number of performance shares, if any, the participant would have received had the participant remained employed until the end of the performance period.
 The pro rata portion will be based on the number of full months in the performance period during which the participant was employed as compared to the total number of months in the performance period.
 Also, in the case of a change of control (as defined in the 2008 Omnibus Plan) during a performance period, LTIAs will terminate.
 However, upon the change in control, participants will be entitled to receive a pro rata portion of the shares of common stock with respect to the target number of performance shares covered by the LTIAs without regard to the extent to which the performance conditions have been satisfied.
-The pro rata portion will be based upon the number of full months in the applicable performance period preceding the change in control as compared to the number of months in the performance period.
+The pro rata portion will be based upon the number of full months in the applicable performance period preceding the change in control as compared to the number of months in the applicable performance period preceding the change in control as compared to the number of months in the applicable performance period preceding the change in control as compared to the number of months in the performance period months in the performance conditions have been satisfied.